 Majuelo Botanical Gardens in Almuñecar

 Another of the parks treasures is the ancient fish salting factory that sits at its center.
-It was discovered in 1970 but dates back to Phoenician times.
-It was later more widely used by the Romans who produced a very popular "fish sauce" here and then exported it from Almunecar to the entire Roman Empire.
+It was discovered in 1970 but dates back to Phoenician times and was more widely used later by the Romans.
+They produced a very popular "fish sauce" here and then exported it from Almunecar to the entire Roman Empire.

 During the year many of the town's festivals take place in this tropical park.
 The gastronomic fair is one of the most popular.
 There is also a bandstand / open air stage where local musicians play.